elgranmontoya/twends/README.md

-# Project: Mappiness
+# Project: Twends
-Mappiness is a scalable big data application which analyzes sentiment from geo-tagged tweets in the United States.
-Users can view this information overlaid on an interactive map.
+Twends is an app for discovering hyper-local Twitter trends

 ## Team Members